csvprobotica/Odyssey_QR_Elite_2026/README.md

 ====
 DETAILED TECHNICAL DOCUMENTATION AVAILABLE
 ====
 Each folder contains comprenhensive README documentation.
+Our robot is an innovative autonomous machine designed for navigation and obstacle avoidance in its environment.
+It is equipped with a series of sensors and motors that allow it to detect and respond to various stimuli along its path.

 | Folder | Technical Content | Detailed Documentation |
 |--------------|--------------|--------------|
 | Models | Mechanical Engineering | [`models`](https://github.com/csvprobotica/Odyssey_QR_Elite_2026/tree/main/models)|